-As a recipient of federal funds, Life University is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. ("Title IX"), which prohibits discrimination based on sex in educational programs or activities, admission and employment.
+a.
+Notice of Nondiscrimination.
+As a recipient of federal funds, Life University is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
 Under certain circumstances, sexual misconduct constitutes sexual discrimination prohibited by Title IX.
-Inquiries concerning the application of Title IX may be referred to Life University's Title IX Coordinator or refer to the U.S. Department of Education's Office for Civil Rights.
+Inquiries concerning the application of Title IX may be referred to Life University's Title IX Coordinator or to the U.S. Department of Education's Office for Civil Rights.
+Life University's Title IX Coordinator is Jeremy E. Smith, whose office is located in 1075 Barclay Circle, Marietta, Georgia 30062.
+Mr. Smith may be contacted by phone at (770) 426-2930 or by email at jeremyesmith@life.edu.
+Questions may also be directed to a Deputy Title IX Coordinators.
+Their names and contact information are listed below.